Smart-Shaped/chaM3Leon/README.md

-# chaM3Leon: A Modular Framework for Machine Learning Applications
+# chaM3Leon: A Modular Framework for Big Data and ML Applications

 A modular and scalable framework based on Java and Apache Spark, designed to support machine learning applications.
 ChaM3Leon emphasizes transparency, interoperability, and usability.
 It implements a custom Lambda architecture for real-time and batch data processing, providing a robust platform for Big Data and MLOps.